rcsb/mmtf/spec.md

 *Decoding*: First split-list delta decode the input `Int32Array` and `Int16Array` into a second `Int32Array`.
 Finally integer decode the second `Int32Array` using `1000` as the divisor to create a `Float32Array`.

-*Description*: List of x, y, and z atom coordinates, respectively, in angstrom.
-One entry for each atom and coordinate.
+*Description*: List of x, y, and z atom coordinates, respectively, in Å. One entry for each atom and coordinate.

 *Note*: To clarify, the data for each coordinate is stored in a separate pair of `Int32Array` and `Int16Array` fields.